ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 To adapt this contract for your needs:

-1. Change the randomness handling logic in the `on_randomness_received` method
+1. Change the randomness handling logic in the `consume_pulse` method
 2. Add your own state variables and methods to use the randomness
 3. Modify how you store and retrieve pulse data based on your verification needs
 4. Modify the subscription parameters to match your use case